iamkirankumaryadav/Finance/Inventory Control.md

 - `OTB` is especially useful for retailers selling large number of SKU's.
 - You can plan merchandising budgets for future items based on historical data of how well products have sold.
 - `Merchandising` : Activity of promoting the sale of product (Especially by their presentation in retail outlets)
-- `Merchandising Budget` : How much the company expects to `sell` in the new season as well as how many goods it plans to `purchase`
+- `Merchandising Budget` : How much the company expects to `sell` as well as how many goods it plans to `purchase`